Highly performative computing

 2 Software dependency and package management

 With high likelihood, the campus cluster is running some ancient decrepit edition of RHEL with too elderly a version of anything to run anything you need.
-There will be some weird semi-recent version of python that you can activate but in practice even that will be some awkward version that does not mesh with the latest code that you are using (you are doing research after all, right?).
+There will be some weird semi-recent version of Python that you can activate but in practice even that will be some awkward version that does not mesh with the latest code that you are using (you are doing research after all, right?).
 You will need to install everything you use.
 That is fine, but be aware it’s a little different than provisioning virtual machines on your new-fangled fancy cloud thingy.
-This is to teach you important and hugely useful lessons for later in life, such as which compile flags to set to get the matrix kernel library version 8.7.3patch3 to compile with python 2.5.4rc3 for the itanium architecture as at May 8, 2009 Why, think on how many times you will use that skill after you leave your current job!
+This is to teach you important and hugely useful lessons for later in life, such as which compile flags to set to get the matrix kernel library version 8.7.3patch3 to compile with Python 2.5.4rc3 for the Itanium architecture as of May 8, 2009.
+Why, think of how many times you will use that skill after you leave your current job!
 (We call such contemplation void meditation and it is a powerful mindfulness technique.)

 3 Deployment management